RagnarB83/ash-documentation/docs/_build/html/_sources/OpenMM-interface.rst.txt

 It is possible to run MM molecular dynamics of system using the OpenMMTheory object created.
 This is accomplished directly via the MD algorithms present in the OpenMM library.
-The OpenMM_MD function takes as argument an ASH fragment, an OpenMMTheory object and then the user can select an integrator of choice, simulation temperature, simulation length, timestep, optional additional thermostat, barostat etc.
+The OpenMM_MD function takes as argument an ASH fragment, a teory object and then the user can select an integrator of choice, simulation temperature, simulation length, timestep, optional additional thermostat, barostat etc.

 Most general options available in OpenMM are available in this interface.
 See OpenMM documentation page: http://docs.openmm.org/latest/userguide/application.html#integrators  for details about the integrators, thermostats, barostats etc.